Newly Qualified Teachers – Please Consider Special Schools when you are Job Hunting.

 Building and leading a team of LSA’s will show you the true meaning of team work in an education setting without having to move into management (CV gold).

 Lets be honest here – smaller class sizes mean you will know every thing there is to know about every child you teach.
+Innovation and creativity are essential skills that you will develop and use every day.

 You will understand the true meaning of differentiation.
 Not just in lessons but in discipline, approach, tone and even the words you use with each student.